Salc-wm/Master-ControlCenter/README.md

 1. Modification of the Software is **not permitted**.
 2. Redistribution of the Software, in whole or in part, is **not permitted**.
 3. The Software is provided **"as is"**, without warranty of any kind, express or implied,
-   including but not limited to the warranties of merchantability, fitness for a particular purpose,
+   including but not to the warranties of merchantability, fitness for a particular purpose,
    and noninfringement.
 In no event shall the authors be liable for any claim, damages,
    or other liability, whether in an action of contract, tort, or otherwise, arising from,
    out of, or in connection with the Software or the use of the Software.